 If you are attacked on commercial property, such as a business’s parking lot or parking garage, or inside a hotel or a store in the Dallas-Fort Worth area, the business may be legally responsible for damages.
 Businesses are legally required to ensure that their property is safe.
 Business owners often choose to cut corners in the area of security.
-When that happens and a customer is harmed, he or she may be able to seek damages from the business owner.
+When that happens and a customer is harmed, he or she may be able to seek damages from the business owner under premises liability laws.
+A premises liability attorney can help.
+But here are a few points first.

 Businesses typically have to take minimum steps to learn of dangerous conditions around the property, and to correct those dangers so their customers are not harmed.
 The most common types of attacks on business premises involve robberies, shootings, and rapes.